 Wow!
 What a fantastic way for a missionary to mesmerize followers using their fear.
 Have your man fake being attacked and then miraculously call off the beast using the power of God – instant converts!
 Certainly there is no way to corroborate this story.
 Definitely, it is not strong evidence for the beast exists but it does make for dramatic reading.

 Technology to Find Nessie and other Huge Cryptids

 Modern technology has led to perhaps more convincing evidence:

 - satellite imagery

-- there is even a webcam feed that allows visitors to watch a section of the Loch for signs of the elusive beast – ‘Does a watched pot ever boil?’ ha, ha, ha
+- there is even a webcam feed that allows visitors to watch the Loch for signs of the elusive beast – ‘Does a watched pot ever boil?’ ha, ha, ha

 - Apple Maps photographs